Any potential return of jihadists from Syria ‘of great concern’, says minister

 He added: “It is an unfolding, fluid, fast moving situation.
 One of the things we are focused on is the risk posed in relation to terrorism.”

+Cabinet minister Pat McFadden told broadcasters on Monday there are “no plans” for the Government to consider whether Shamima Begum, who has been living in a Syrian refugee camp, would be allowed to return to the UK after being stripped of her citizenship.

-The UK suspended all asylum claims from Syria on Monday in response to the events of the weekend.
+Meanwhile the UK suspended all asylum claims from Syria in response to the weekend’s events.

-Millions of Syrians fled the country after the outbreak of civil war and thousands were granted asylum in the UK, but the Home Office said on Monday decisions on applications would be paused while the department reviews the situation.
+Millions of Syrians fled the country after the outbreak of civil war and thousands were granted asylum in the UK, but the Home Office said decisions on applications would now be paused while the department reviews the situation.

+Some 5,548 Syrians applied for asylum in the UK in the year to September 2024 – the highest number for any 12-month period since records began in 2001.

+Charity Asylum Aid said it was “extremely concerned” by the decision and described the move as “premature” because it could leave thousands of people in “limbo”.

+The UN’s refugee agency, the UNHCR, called for Syrians fleeing the country to be given “protection and support”.

+At a press briefing in Geneva, spokeswoman Shabia Mantoo said it was “critical that Syrians who are compelled to flee the country are given access to territory”, adding that deciding to suspend processing asylum applications was “acceptable” as long as people can still make a claim while stressing that no asylum seekers should be “forcibly returned” as this could flout international obligations.

-Dame Angela said that the “fluid” nature of events means that officials need to “wait” before any decision would be made to restart decisions.
+Dame Angela said that the “fluid” nature of events means that officials need to “wait” before any decision would be made to resume considering applications.

 When asked why cases had been suspended, she told Times Radio that “one of the main reasons why people were fleeing and claiming asylum was to get away from the Assad regime”.